Car Games - Travel Games - Family Vacation - Car Travel with Kids

 Take turns telling silly jokes like Knock-knock jokes or riddles.

 This is especially fun when the kids use their creativity to make up their own jokes.
 Even a two-year-old can tell jokes!
-They may not make sense, but they sure are hiliarious.
-If you need help getting started, good joke book for kids like these:
+They may not make sense, but they sure are hilarious.
+If you need help getting started, good joke book for kids like this: Ultimate Jokes and Riddles – 800 Hilarious Jokes for Kids

 Magnetic Board Games / Wipe Clean Games

 Some of these are an all-in-one kind of game pack, others are just classics by themselves.
-The car versions are nice because they are small and compact, and have easy ways to store the pieces so they don't get lost.
+The car versions are nice because they are small and compact, and have easy ways to store the pieces so they don’t get lost.
+Try some of these magnetic car games.

 Counting Cows

 One of my favorites.
 Count the cows you see on your side of the car.
-If you pass a field full of lots of cows, you'd better count fast!
-If you pass a cemetery on your side of the car, you lose all your cows, but only if the opposing team calls "your cows are buried!".
+If you pass a field full of lots of cows, you’d better count fast!
+If you pass a cemetery on your side of the car, you lose all your cows, but only if the opposing team calls “your cows are buried!”.
 This game gets interesting when distraction tactics are used to either cause your opponent to miss cows on their side of the road or to miss a cemetery on your side of the road.
 A white horse can count as a bonus.
 The team with the most cows wins.
-Here's an article about counting cows with some scoring ideas and cow jokes to tell while you play.
+Here’s an article I wrote about counting cows with some scoring ideas and cow jokes to tell while you play.

 Count Other Stuff

 Count blue vans, or count red cars, find 10 horses, count signs, billboards, police cars.
 Count water towers.
-How many people pass you on the highway? -- count them too!
+How many people pass you on the highway? — count them too!

 Scavenger Hunt